-This Agreement shall survive any amendments to or withdrawal of the Title IX Final Rule published by the U.S. Department of Education in the Federal Register on May 19, 2020 and/or any amendments to or withdrawal of campus policy.
+This Agreement shall survive any amendments to or withdrawal of the Title IX Final Rule published by the U.S. Department of Education in the Federal Register and/or any amendments to or withdrawal of campus policy.
 It is binding upon heirs and assigns.
 It may not be revoked.